Deferred payment and instalment scheme when you have payment problems caused by the coronavirus situation

 The instalment scheme ends if the stipulated payment deadlines are not met.
 In this case, the remaining part of the claim must be paid immediately, or we'll start collection procedures.
 If the instalment scheme has been stopped, it cannot be re-started, even if you pay the defaulted instalments.

-For self-employed persons and businesses with customs credit, daily settlement or credit for one-off registration tax, as well as those who are voluntarily registered as liable for excise duties, the combined period for deferred payment and instalment scheme may not exceed 4 months if they want to continue the credit arrangement.
+For self-employed persons and businesses with customs credit, daily settlement or credit for one-off registration tax, as well as those who are voluntarily registered as liable for excise duties, the combined period for deferred payment and instalment scheme may not exceed 4 months if they want to continue the credit arrangement or stay registered.

 You must do the following